 FAMILY, RELIGION, HIGH SCHOOL

 All of this is very distant to me now but I've tried to recall it in enough detail to make sense of how it played out.
-My childhood was pretty humdrum, certainly tedious to write about, my congratualtions to anyone who manages to read through to the end.
+My childhood was pretty humdrum, certainly tedious to write about.
+Meant mostly as a historical artifact my congratualtions to anyone who has the patience to read through this.

 June, 1964.
 The day I finished my final high school exam I packed my cardboard suitcase and left home.
 A couple of months short of seventeen at the time and living in a commuter village at the north end of a rail line to Montreal, I'd spent my spare time in the previous couple of months looking for a job in the city.